-The study surveyed 172 faculty and research staff members in three Univeristy of Michigan buildings, and incorporated responses with administrative data in order to assess correlations between collaboration and physical location.The buildings were the North Campus Research Complex (NCRC), the A. Alfred Taubman Biomedical Science Research Building and the Comprehensive Cancer Center.
+The study [PDF] surveyed 172 faculty and research staff members in three Univeristy of Michigan buildings, and incorporated responses with administrative data in order to assess correlations between collaboration and physical location.The buildings were the North Campus Research Complex (NCRC), the A. Alfred Taubman Biomedical Science Research Building and the Comprehensive Cancer Center.

 The authors found that researchers who occupied the same building were 33 percent more likely to form new collaborations than researchers who occupied different building.
 The study also found that benefits accelerated as space between collegues diminished.
 Scientists who occupied the same floor were 57 percent more likely to form new collaborations than investigators who occupied different buildings.

 "The conclusions from this study are a reminder that a one-size-fits-all approach is not an optimal approach," said David Canter, NCRC executive director.
 "Group dynamics and the benefits of chance interactions influence productivity and innovative ideas."

 Proximity is a central principle of the sharing economy, though it sometimes takes on different names.
 We often refer to "density", "critical mass," and "community," as being essential to the growth of collaborative consumption.
 Sharing requires a community, and communities typically spring up around co-located individuals who share interests or opinions.
 Once that community reaches critical mass, new collaboration and innovation occurs, and the barriers to entry become low enough that those outside the community want to join in.
 Cities specialize in this type of density, but it can also be engineered outside the physical environment.